-Figure~\ref{fig: exp}(b) shows the results for $C^{\rm sp}_{|{\bf r}|=\sqrt{2}} = C^{\rm sp}_{(1,1)}$.
-The values of these correlation functions in the C-dTWA and the iPEPS also agree very well for $t \lesssim 0.2 \hbar/J_{\rm fin}$.
-Moreover, the first peak times of the correlation functions are consistent with that for the experiment.
-However, the corresponding peak in the SU(3) dTWA is slightly shifted at later times.
-Besides this, the C-dTWA also produces the second peak at $t \sim 0.43 \hbar/J_{\rm fin}$, which is qualitatively consistent with the experimental data.
-Furthermore, Figs.~\ref{fig: exp}(c) and \ref{fig: exp}(d), showing the results for the correlation functions with $|{\bf r}|=2$ and $3$, respectively, demonstrate that the intra cluster fluctuations treated within the C-dTWA, which may still be less estimated, lead to improvement of the first peak times over the SU(3) dTWA, by comparing the results with those of the iPEPS and the experiment.
-However, there are deviations of the peak times between the C-dTWA and iPEPS results.
-To confirm the origin of this deviation comprehensively, it is necessary to incorporate larger clusters in the simulations, which is beyond the scope of this study with the available computational resource, thus left for a future study.
+Figure~\ref{fig: exp}(b) shows the results for $C^{\rm sp}_{|{\bf r}|=\sqrt{2}} (t)= C^{\rm sp}_{(1,1)} (t)$.
+The correlation functions calculated using the C-dTWA and iPEPS also show good agreement for $t \lesssim 0.2 \hbar/J_{\rm fin}$, and the first peak time is consistent with the experimental observation.
+However, the corresponding peak in the SU(3) dTWA appears slightly shifted to a later time.
+Additionally, the C-dTWA captures a second peak at $t \sim 0.43 \hbar/J_{\rm fin}$, which is qualitatively consistent with the experimental results.
+Figures~\ref{fig: exp}(c) and \ref{fig: exp}(d) display the correlation functions for $|{\bf r}|=2$ and $3$, respectively.
+These results demonstrate that the intra-cluster fluctuations treated by the C-dTWA, which may still be somewhat underestimated, improve the first peak time compared to the SU(3) dTWA, when the results are compared with those of the iPEPS and the experiment.
+However, there remain slight deviations in the peak times between the C-dTWA and iPEPS results.
+To fully understand the origin of these deviations, it would be necessary to use larger clusters in the calculations.
+Such an analysis is beyond the scope of this study due to computational limitation and is left for future study.